tokio-rs/tokio/tokio-trace/tokio-trace-core/README.md

 * `Dispatch` allows span events to be dispatched to `Subscriber`s.

+In addition, it defines the global callsite registry and per-thread current dispatcher which other components of the tracing system rely on.

 Application authors will typically not use this crate directly.
 Instead, they will use the [`tokio-trace`] crate, which provides a much more fully-featured API.
 However, this crate's API will change very infrequently, so it may be used